Brandon Morande

 “Legal Financial Obligations in Washington’s Courts”

-I helped draft a legislative report examining legal financial obligations across Washington courts.
+I helped write a legislative report examining legal financial obligations across Washington courts.
 The project involved quantitative and text data analysis, stakeholder engagement, and writing for public audiences.

 “The Street Retold: Stories of Homeless Community Empowerment”